The Emily Ann Foundation was created in March of 2022, but this is not where the story starts.

 Emily decided she wanted to spend the remainder of her days surrounded by her friends and family.
 This journey would not be an easy one in any way.

 Shawn, who was deeply supportive of her decision, knew he had to do something!
-He asked Emily if there was any one wish that she wanted what it would be.
+He asked Emily if there was anyone wish that she wanted what it would be.
 Shawn reassured Emily that no matter what the ask was he would make it happen.
 Emily didn't have to think long, almost immediately saying, “the only thing I would wish for is to be your wife, let's get married!”
 Shawn was absolutely over the moon at this request.
 Shawn started his campaign to give Emily the dream wedding to fulfill this final wish.

-It was then that Shawn started to fund raise any way he could, reaching out to the community and the local news.
+It was then that Shawn started to fundraise any way he could, reaching out to the community and the local news.
 After only a few weeks Shawn was able to raise over $10,000 and with donations coming in like crazy the wedding was on!
 On July 3rd of 2012, Emily and Shawn were wed in a small gathering in Courtenay BC surrounded by all of their friends and family.
 This was the most beautiful ceremony, and Emily was the most beautiful bride that the world would ever see.

-Tragically on July 14th 2012, only 11 days after they were wed, Emily lost her battle to cancer just after 6pm.
+Tragically on July 14th, 2012, only 11 days after they were wed, Emily lost her battle with cancer just after 6 pm.
 Shawn had only left the hospital long enough to go home to shower and eat before returning to be with her.
-Shawn prior to leaving the hospital that day apologized to Emily.
+Shawn before leaving the hospital that day apologized to Emily.
 “I am so sorry that I am so selfish, I don't want you to leave!
 You are my wife and I don't want to go on without you, but I do not want you to continue to suffer in pain just for me.
 If you need to leave I will not be mad, my love.”
 Emily's response is something that Shawn will never forget.
 She responded “Shawn, you are the most selfless person I have ever known, you give your everything to everyone and would give the shirt off your back to anyone who needed it.
 I love you so much!”
 Shawn had no idea but these would be the last words he would ever hear her speak.

 Shawn is determined to ensure that others suffering the same fate that Emily did would not have to go through it alone.
 The Emily Ann Foundation is here to help with final wishes and provide accommodation to family members while they are undergoing treatment.
 No One Should Be Alone is now the path that Shawn follows.
-This is the beginning of Emily Ann Foundation and we need your help to make this a reality!
+This is the beginning of the Emily Ann Foundation and we need your help to make this a reality!
 Please donate and support in any way you can!